Anyone can learn how to save money and reduce monthly expenses.

 Here are my most important tips:

-- Use Personal Capital’s Free Fee Analyzer, which logs into your accounts and discovers the true fees, to discover actual expenses.
+- Use Personal Capital’s Free Fee Analyzer, which logs into your accounts and discovers actual fees.

 - Rollover old 401(k)s, which typically have some of the highest expense ratios